The Conspirator: Plot

 Maryland Senator Reverdy Johnson, Aiken's boss, is Mary Surratt's defense attorney.
 Her son, John Surratt, has escaped and now hundreds of agents are looking for him.
 Also charged are Herold, Powell, Atzerodt, Michael O'Laughlen, Edman Spangler, Samuel Mudd, and Samuel Arnold.
 Reverdy feels unable to defend Surratt because he is a Southerner and asks a reluctant Aiken who is a Northerner to take over the defense.

 Aiken visits Mary in her cell to question her.
 Mary asks Aiken to look in on her daughter, Anna.
 Aiken does so and searches the boarding house for clues.
 He finds a ticket with the initials "LJW" (Louis J. Weichmann).
-At the court, Weichmann, a seminary friend of Mary's son John, is the first witness and describes John's meetings with Booth, as well as points out Herold, Powell, and Atzerodt as frequent guests in Mary's boarding house.
+At the court, Weichmann, a seminary friend of Mary's son John, is the first witness.
+He describes John's meetings with Booth, and points out Herold, Powell, and Atzerodt as frequent guests in Mary's boarding house.
 Aiken incriminates Weichmann by making him appear as guilty as the rest of the conspirators.

 Aiken again tries to stop defending Mary because he believes that she is guilty.
 He meets with her intending to get evidence of her guilt when she explains that John and the others conspired to kidnap Lincoln, not to kill him.
 They were about to attack a carriage but were stopped by Booth, who reported that Lincoln was elsewhere.
 She says that John left town and went into hiding two weeks before the assassination and that she has no idea where he is.
 Aiken asks Anna for information to help with his trial preparations, but she refuses.

 At the court, Chief Prosecutor Joseph Holt brings the innkeeper John Lloyd to the stand.
 Lloyd claims that Mary gave him binoculars to give to Booth and told him to prepare shooting irons and whiskey for Booth and Herold on the night of the assassination.
 Aiken angers Lloyd by implying that he, an admitted alcoholic, was bribed with whiskey for his testimony.
 Lloyd is dragged out of the courtroom after he threatens Aiken.